cp0153/NewsFeed/progress/11-16/Report.md

   * created the navigation view and menu ojbects in the code
   * added menu item events for each of the items in tha navigation view

+ **Jacob Rothmel 01322102**
+ * I added in a login and registration activity
+ * added in Firebase email and password authentication
+ * writing objects to history